glasskube/glasskube/website/docs/04_design/telemetry.md

 ## Where is the telemetry data stored?

 We use [Posthog](https://posthog.com/) to store this kind of information.
 The data is stored in Posthog’s EU cloud.

 ## How to opt out?

 Use the command `glasskube telemetry status` to check whether telemetry is disabled for this cluster or not.
 Disable telemetry with `glasskube telemetry disable`.
 You can always opt in again with glasskube telemetry enable.

-The information about whether telemetry is enabled or not, is stored **once per cluster installation**.
+At the moment, Glasskube does not keep any client-side configuration, so the information about whether telemetry is enabled, is stored in the cluster.